Android Pie: 3 settings to change right away

-Google's Android Pie 9.0 operating system has slowly made its way to more devices than the Pixel line since its release.
+Google's Android Pie 9.0 operating system has slowly made its way to more devices than the Pixel ($350 at Amazon) line since its release.
 With an improved Do Not Disturb feature, gesture navigation and smart recommendations, Android Pie has a lot to like.

 After updating your phone to the latest and greatest Android OS, however, there are a few things you should considering changing right away.